Letters 2026

 Dear D

 Family relationships within the Royal Family and the Beckhams have been high up in the news recently, something I observed with a bit of sadness & distaste, but not really as anything that affected our lives in any way: their lives exist at a level totally remote from ours and they are not held as a model for the way we conduct ours.
-I have also seen articles recently about estrangement within ordinary everyday families, not displayed so prominently, buried in the inside pages, which seems to open up the unspoken, often hidden behind closed doors reality of ordinary family relationships.
+I have also seen articles about estrangement within ordinary everyday families, not displayed so prominently, buried in the inside pages, which seems to open up the unspoken, often hidden behind closed doors reality of ordinary family relationships.
 It can become very messy and there can be an inability to resolve conflict.
 We all hear about conflict directly between parents, but it also affects brothers, sisters, cousins, parents, grandparents and further afield.
 Often the solution is for one to cut off all contact with the other family member.
 Reasons for this action are all over the place and I’ll pick out some I’ve come across.
 A daughter texted her mother to say that she believes her to be narcissistic and never wants to see her again.
 Anger on both sides and unlikely to reconcile.
 Two sisters fell out over an unequal split in the father’s will, hiding the preceding relationships.
 Aunts, uncles, cousins affected as well as the primary relationship, including pain and depression over a decade.
 But after a separation there is hope of a reconciliation.
 A daughter broke off contact with her father when she began to question her own seemingly entitled childhood, being in awe of her dad as a child, with uncovered buried memories of violent outbursts, followed by apologies, and his affairs, bringing about a feeling of depression with the lack of love for her in that period of her life making the possibility of a reconciliation unlikely.
 Two brothers, who were close as youngsters, took different paths, married, moved away, slowly slipped out of contact, no desire to make contact, with a view that the next time they meet will be at the death of the other.
 Daughter with parents separated at a younger age, father remarries and the relationship with daughter flounders, fracturing all relationships.
 There seems to be a reason to justify the alienation in each case, although the effect of the breakup affects so many more that those intimately involved.
-There was no effort working through perceived issues to find a level of understanding.
-Of course, social media fans the flames with a view that escape from a perceived unsatisfactory relationship is the right way, no looking back.
-In many cases it is dissatisfaction felt by a child regarding the behaviour by a parent during the upbringing, compared to what they believe to be the normal loving relationship they should have experienced causing an anger and bitterness and a reason to make a decision to break all contact.
+We are not told how much effort was made working through perceived issues to find a level of understanding, possibly very little.
+Of course, social media fans the flames, with a view that escape from a perceived unsatisfactory relationship is the right way, no looking back.
+In many cases it is dissatisfaction felt by a child regarding the behaviour by a parent during the upbringing, compared to what they believe to be the normal loving relationship they should have experienced, causing anger and bitterness and a reason to make a decision to break all contact.
 This can cause great angst in parents, wondering where they went wrong, why they were hopeless parents.
-Of course, parents, one or other, can abandon one or even all their children, again causing havoc in relationships.
+Of course, parents, one or other, can abandon one or even all their children, again causing havoc in the relationships.
 What happened to kindness, conciliation, understanding and love?
-So, you can see, I have got absolutely nowhere in my thought process, wondering where we are.
+So, you can see, I have got absolutely nowhere in my thought process, wondering where you & I stand.
 I wonder why I am even writing this to you.
 I do not feel any sense of guilty that I treated you badly as your father.
 I treated you the same as my parents treated me, with a light touch love, not demanding in any way, with encouragement aways for you to be the best version of yourself, helping you when you needed help.
 The same way as I treated my other four children.
 I never had any expectation about the way any of my children would treat me, intending never to be a burden to any of them.
 Of course, I have always felt great pleasure in their successes and sadness in their disappointments.
 With you it was the same, when you were born, crawling, walking, playing, starting school, learning to swim, cycle, ski, playing tin whistle, singing, your friends, changing school.
 Until you moved away from me, when the relationship existed with a sky-high barrier between us.
 I received your school reports, always excellent: I could only see you in my imagination, developing and growing from the girl I once knew, without bitterness that you had abandoned me, I accepted your decision to shut me out of your life.
-You could easily have found me, but you have made it clear you have chosen not to do so.
+You could easily have found me, but you have chosen not to do so.
 When I wrote to you before Christmas, asking you in a gentle way to let my solicitor know if you had any thoughts about me, telling you I would welcome to hear from you in whatever way you felt comfortable.
 You have not replied yet.
-A good friend, who had a complicated relationship with her father, says she regrets her failure to make more contact with her father when he died unexpectedly, and she tells me I should give you more time.
-I am not in a hurry, but I do want to see you.
+A good friend, who had a complicated relationship with her father, says she regrets her failure to make more contact with her father, when he died unexpectedly, and she suggest to me that I should give you more time.
+I will always be patient with you, but I would welcome the opportuity to see you.

 I pray that you are happy and fulfilled in your life.
 I will write again soon,